 - toppings: butter + pure maple syrup

 - Preheat waffle maker on medium-high heat.
-Preheat oven to 200F degrees.
+Preheat oven to 200°F (93°C).
 Place a wire rack on a baking sheet; set aside.

 - In another large bowl, whisk the egg yolks, melted butter, sugar, buttermilk, and vanilla together until combined.

-- In a medium bowl, whisk the egg whites until stiff peaks form.
-I typically use a handheld or stand mixer fitted with a whisk attachment to whisk the egg whites until fluffy and soft peaks form.
+- With a hand mixer or stand mixer fitted with a whisk attachment, whip the egg whites until fluffy and soft peaks form.
 With a spatula, gently fold the egg whites into the batter.

 - Grease the preheated waffle maker (I use nonstick spray).
 Pour about 1/3 cup of the batter into each well of the waffle maker (or less if your waffle maker is smaller) and close the lid.
 Cook the waffles until crisp, about 4–6 minutes.
 (Follow the cooking instructions for your waffle maker.)
 Transfer the cooked waffles to the wire rack and keep warm in the preheated oven as you cook the rest.
 Repeat to cook the remaining batter.

 - Serve the waffles immediately with butter and maple syrup, or your choice of toppings.

 - Make Ahead & Freezing Instructions: Waffles are best enjoyed the same day.
-Refrigerate any extras for a couple days.
+I recommend freezing any leftover waffles.
 Waffles can be frozen up to 3 months, then warmed in the toaster.

 - Buttermilk: Though I typically suggest a DIY buttermilk option using regular milk and vinegar/lemon, I highly recommend real buttermilk.
-I used low fat buttermilk, but full fat works too.
+I used low-fat buttermilk, but full-fat works too.
 I do not suggest any substitutions.
-Try using any extra buttermilk in any of these recipes.
+You can use any extra buttermilk in any of these recipes.

-- Waffle Maker: You can use this recipe in either a Belgian waffle maker or traditional waffle iron.
+- Waffle Maker: You can use this recipe in either a Belgian waffle maker or traditional waffle maker/iron.